 I infer from these indications that St. Luke’s Gospel was written in Judea; but if so, it must have been written before he quitted it with St. Paul on his voyage to Rome, for there is no later period to which its composition can be referred.
 It was therefore written between A.D.
 58 and A.D.
 60, under circumstances of all others the most favorable for historical investigation, of the spot where the transactions took place, and with constant opportunities of intercourse with those chiefly engaged in them. …every means of information at that time in the possession of living witnesses must have been accessible.21)James Smith, The Voyage ad Shipwreck of St. Paul (Fourth Edition) Baker Book House (Grand Rapids, MI: 1880, 1978), p.
 13-14

-Luke provides a number of eyewitnesses that are specified by name allowing inquisitive individuals to seek out to interview.
-In Acts we find Peter (Acts chapters 1-15), James the apostle (Acts 1:13; 12:2), John (Acts 1:13; 3:1-4:31; 8:14-25), the Twelve (Acts 1:13), Matthias (Acts 1:23-26), Barsabas surnamed Justus (Acts 1:23), James the Lord’s brother (Acts 12:17; 15:13-21; 21:18-25), the other brothers of the Lord (Acts 1:14) which are not named in Acts but are in Matthew 13:55 and Mark 6:3, Mary the mother of Jesus (Acts 1:14), the other women (Acts 1:14) likely representing “Mary Magdalene, and Joanna, and Mary the mother of James, and other women that were with them” (Luke 24:10), Mnason (Acts 21:16), and Barnabas (Acts 4:36-37; 9:27; 11:22-26, 30; 12:25-15:39) who was probably a witness of the resurrection since he is called an apostle (Acts 14:14; 1 Corinthians 9:6).
-Others named in Acts as present in the Jerusalem church are likely to have been eyewitnesses either of the resurrection or at least of the events of the early chapters of Acts, though this is not clearly stated, include: Agabus (Acts 11:28; 21:10-11), Ananias and Sapphira (Acts 5:1-10), John Mark (Acts12:12, 25; 13:5, 13; 15:37-39), Mary, John Marks’ mother (Acts 12:12), Judas surnamed Barsabas (Acts 15:22-34), Silas (Acts 15:22-18:5), Stephen (Acts 6:5-8:1), Philip the evangelist (Acts 6:5-6; 8:4-40; 21:8-9), Prochorus (Acts 6:5), Nicanor (Acts 6:5), Timon (Acts 6:5), Parmenas (Acts 6:5), Nicolas (Acts 6:5).
-Surely Luke gave his diligence to interview as many witnesses as possible to produce a reliable historical account as he indicated in the introduction of his Gospel (Luke 1:1-4).
+Luke identifies numerous eyewitnesses by name, allowing interested individuals to trace and verify their accounts.
+In Acts, we find Peter (Acts 1–15), James the apostle (Acts 1:13; 12:2), John (Acts 1:13; 3:1–4:31; 8:14–25), the Twelve (Acts 1:13), Matthias (Acts 1:23–26), Barsabas surnamed Justus (Acts 1:23), James the Lord’s brother (Acts 12:17; 15:13–21; 21:18–25), the other brothers of the Lord (Acts 1:14; cf. Matthew 13:55; Mark 6:3), Mary the mother of Jesus (Acts 1:14), and “the women” (Acts 1:14), likely referring to “Mary Magdalene, and Joanna, and Mary the mother of James, and other women that were with them” (Luke 24:10).
+Other named individuals include Mnason (Acts 21:16) and Barnabas (Acts 4:36–37; 9:27; 11:22–26, 30; 12:25–15:39), who was likely a witness of the resurrection, being called an apostle (Acts 14:14; 1 Corinthians 9:6).

-Lazarus is not mentioned in any Gospels until John, the latest written Gospel account.
-It is recorded in John 12:9-11, “Much people of the Jews therefore knew that he was there: and they came not for Jesus’ sake only, but that they might see Lazarus also, whom he had raised from the dead.
-But the chief priests consulted that they might put Lazarus also to death; because that by reason of him many of the Jews went away, and believed on Jesus.”
-Mary, Martha and Lazarus are not named in Matthew or Mark.
-Luke names Mary and Martha (Luke 10:38-42).
-Only John includes Lazarus.
-It is probable that Lazarus is kept anonymous by the earlier Gospel accounts for protective purposes since the Jews sought to kill him.
-It is also possible that John’s gospel being originally published in Ephesus (according to Irenaeus, Against Heresies 3.1.1;24) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
+It is also possible that John’s Gospel, originally published in Ephesus (according to Irenaeus, Against Heresies 3.1.1;24) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
 414 3.3.4;25) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
 416 Clement of Alexandria, Who is the Rich Man that Shall be Saved?
 42;26) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 2, p.
 603 Eusebius, History of the Church 3.1.1;27) Eusebius, The History of the Church: From Christ to Constantine (Trans.
 G. A. Williamson), Dorset Press (1984), p.
 107 Polycrates fragment cited in Eusebius, History of the Church 3.31.3;28) Eusebius, The History of the Church: From Christ to Constantine (Trans.
 G. A. Williamson), Dorset Press (1984), p.
 141 5.24.2-3)29)Eusebius, The History of the Church: From Christ to Constantine (Trans.
 G. A. Williamson), Dorset Press (1984), p.
-231 names Mary, Martha, and Lazarus because they may have fled persecution in Jerusalem and settled in Ephesus which had a large Jewish population (Josephus, Against Apion 2.39;30) Josephus, The New Complete Works of Josephus (Revised and Expanded) (Trans.
+231 names Mary, Martha, and Lazarus because they may have fled persecution in Jerusalem and settled in Ephesus, which had a large Jewish population (Josephus, Against Apion 2.39;30) Josephus, The New Complete Works of Josephus (Revised and Expanded) (Trans.
 William Whiston, Introduction and Commentary by Paul L. Maier), Kregel Publications (Grand Rapids, MI: 1999), p.
 962 Antiquities 14.224ff.;31) Josephus, The New Complete Works of Josephus (Revised and Expanded) (Trans.
 William Whiston, Introduction and Commentary by Paul L. Maier), Kregel Publications (Grand Rapids, MI: 1999), p.
 471 16.167-168, 172-173)32)Josephus, The New Complete Works of Josephus (Revised and Expanded) (Trans.
 William Whiston, Introduction and Commentary by Paul L. Maier), Kregel Publications (Grand Rapids, MI: 1999), p.
-537 and strong Christian community (Acts 19) in which they would have testified as eyewitnesses.
-Perhaps their presence preceded Paul’s and their testimony is the reason why he had such a fruitful mission when entering Ephesus.
+537 and a strong Christian community (Acts 19).
+Their testimony could have preceded Paul’s arrival, perhaps contributing to the fruitfulness of his ministry there.

-Mark also wrote his Gospel, according to the earliest tradition, from the testimony of the apostle Peter (Papias, fragments 6;34) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
+Mark also wrote his Gospel, according to the earliest tradition, from the testimony of the apostle Peter (Papias, Fragments 6;34) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
 155 Irenaeus, Against Heresies 3.1.1;35) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
 414 3.10.5;36) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 1, p.
 425 Clement of Alexandria, Fragments from Cassiodorus 1;37) The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 2, p.
 573 Fragments from the Hypotyposes 438)The Ante-Nicene Fathers, Edited by Alexander Roberts, D.D., & James, Donaldson, LL.D., Hendrickson Publishers, 2012, Vol. 2, p.
 579 Eusebius, History of the Church 2.15.1).39) Eusebius, The History of the Church: From Christ to Constantine (Trans.
 G. A. Williamson), Dorset Press (1984), p.
-88 His record from the women as the first witnesses of Christ risen from the tomb is significant in its emphasis on the eyewitness testimony.
-Note the text as Mark writes it:
+88 His record of the women as the first witnesses of Christ’s resurrection is significant in its emphasis on the eyewitness testimony.
+Note the text as Mark presents it:

 Mark 15:40-41, 47